 New Paltz is special.
 As soon as you enter the town you’ll see a small Dominican restaurant at the foot of the main street two hours north of NYC.
 That alone wins major points for this small artistic college town in the Catskills.
 For foodies, art lovers, cultural enthusiasts, and outdoor aficionados, New Paltz is one of the best small towns in New York to visit and makes for one of the best day trips from NYC.

 New Paltz Top Things to Do – NYC Day Trip

-Hiking – New Paltz is at the foot of so many different hikes from NYC to choose from.
-The most popular ones being in Minnewaska State Park Preserve and Mohonk Preserve.
+- Hiking – New Paltz is at the foot of so many different hikes from NYC to choose from.
+The most popular ones are in Minnewaska State Park Preserve and Mohonk Preserve.

 This small New York town is one of the easiest NYC day trips because it’s less than 90 minutes by train and has its own Metro-North station.
 The perfect NYC getaway to the Hudson Valley.

 Easy NYC Day Trip to Cold Spring

 - Kayaking & Paddleboarding – Over the Hudson River with Hudson River Expeditions.

 - Hiking – There are several hikes from Cold Spring such as: Breakneck Ridge, Bull Hill, Anthony’s Nose, Meadow Pine, and more.